- What type of records are available?

-Weight classifications can be found in FAI sporting code section 2, paragraph 3.2.3.
-The type of engine on an airplane will determine its propulsion group - internal combustion engine, turboprop, jet engine, rocket, scramjet, or electric.
+Weight classifications can be found in FAI sporting code Section 2 (Airplanes), paragraph 3.1.3.
+The type of engine on an airplane will determine its propulsion group – internal combustion engine, turboprop, jet engine, rocket, scramjet, or electric.
 Airplanes in class C are not categorized by the number of engines, nor by the number of pilots flying the airplane.
 A single engine piston airplane weighing 3,000 pounds flown by one person would be in the same class as a multi-engine piston airplane weighing 3,000 pounds flown by two people.

 In order to attempt a record, an individual must be a member of NAA and possess a valid FAI sporting license.
 Current members of NAA air sport organizations are considered Air Sport Members of NAA and are not required to have separate membership in NAA itself.
 However, a sporting license is always required.
 Please check with NAA or the individual air sport organization for applicability.

 An FAI Sporting License is a license which allows an individual to compete in sanctioned record attempts or air sport competitions.
-In the United States, sporting licenses can be issued to U.S. citizens or to non-citizens who meet certain residency requirements.
-If you currently have or have previously had a sporting license issued by another country, please let NAA know when you apply.
+NAA has the authority to issue sporting licenses to U.S. citizens or to non-citizens who meet certain residency requirements.
+If you currently have or have previously had a Sporting License issued by another country, please let NAA know when you apply.

-Sporting Licenses are free to qualified NAA members (annual membership fee is $39).
-Non-NAA members pay $45 for a one year sporting License.
-Sporting Licenses are issued for use in one discipline only - airplanes, balloons, gliders, etc. If an individual wishes to compete in more than one activity, additional sporting licenses must be obtained at a cost of $45 for non-NAA members and $25 for NAA members.
-The Academy of Model Aeronautics, has the authority by NAA to issue sporting licenses for record attempts and competitions in their particular discipline.
-Contestants participating in aeromodeling should contact AMA directly.
+Sporting Licenses are free to qualified NAA members (annual membership fee is $50.00).
+Members of NAA Air Sport Associations can obtain a Sporting License for $45.00.
+Sporting Licenses are issued for participation in one discipline only – airplanes, balloons, gliders, etc. If an individual wishes to participate in more than one discipline, additional sporting licenses must be obtained at a cost of $45.00 each.

 Record attempts must be overseen by qualified, objective individuals without any perceived conflict of interest.
 NAA’s Contest & Records Board is comprised of individuals who specialize in observing record attempts.
 In some instances, ATC personnel may be used as observers.
 In any case, having an observer appointed to your record attempt should be one of the first steps of the process.

-Both you and the observer should be familiar with the operation of any specialized equipment (barograph, flight recorder, video camera, etc.) that will be used to document your attempt.
+Both you and the observer must be familiar with the operation of any specialized equipment (e.g., GNSS flight recorder) that will be used to document your attempt.
 Practicing using the equipment before the big day is highly recommended.

 In order for NAA to sanction a record attempt, a sanction application must be submitted, along with the appropriate fee.
 In most cases, sanctions approved by NAA give applicants exclusive rights to attempt the particular record in the United States during the sanction window (usually 90 days).
-Please note that other countries have this same sanctioning authority, and may sanction a corresponding attempt elsewhere in the world without NAA’s knowledge.
+Please note that other countries have this same sanctioning authority and may sanction a corresponding attempt elsewhere in the world without NAA’s knowledge.
 Sanction applications can be approved only for those holding appropriate ratings for the aircraft that will be used.
-Proof of competency, in the form of a photocopy of your FAA pilot certificate or air sport rating, is required.
+Proof of competency, in the form of an FAA pilot certificate or air sport rating, is required.
 Student pilots are not eligible to set records.